oluceps/vaultix/README.md

 }
 ```

-Then run renc before deploy.
+Then run [renc](#renc) before deploy.

+## Nix App: renc

-This step also needed every time the host key or secret content changed.
+This step is needed every time the host key or secret content changed.

+The wrapped vaultix will decrypt cipher content to plaintext and encrypt it with target host public key, finally stored in `storagelocation`.

 ```bash
 nix run .#vaultix.x86_64-linux.renc